Orine7/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Orine7 Blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+My plan is to learn all of github's simple and proficient tools and then, create my very own site.